utsavraj/CISC-372-Final-Project/README.md

 # CISC 372: Final Project

+## Notes on Project Design
+* Using Logistic Regression and Deep Neural Decision Trees
+ *  Naive Bayes is not used because

 ## Feedback of Project Proposal
 Very well-motivated project.
 Unfortunately we didn't have a chance to meet in person.
 But if needed, we can have a online video meeting.